yashpatil27/bittrade-trading-app/database/MIGRATION_LOG.md

 - **Reason**: Fixed "Data truncated for column 'type'" error when borrowing funds
 - **Status**: ✅ Applied successfully

+### 2025-07-09 05:00:00 UTC
+- **Migration**: `002_add_loan_add_collateral_type.sql`
+- **Description**: Added LOAN_ADD_COLLATERAL operation type to support adding collateral to existing loans
+- **Changes**:
+  - Added `LOAN_ADD_COLLATERAL` to operations.type ENUM
+- **Reason**: Fixed "Data truncated for column 'type'" error when adding collateral to loans
+- **Status**: ✅ Applied successfully

 ### Notes
-- This migration was required to support the loan management functionality
+- These migrations were required to support the loan management functionality
-- The schema.sql file already contained the correct ENUM definition
+- The schema.sql file has been updated to include all operation types
-- The migration brings the database in line with the expected schema
+- The migrations bring the database in line with the expected schema